mozilla-ai/agent-factory/README.md

 By default, agent outputs are saved to the local filesystem.
 You can configure the agent factory to use AWS S3 or a local MinIO instance for storage.

+#### Configuration

+The application uses a hierarchical configuration system.
+The order of precedence is as follows:

+1.  **Environment Variables:** Highest priority.
+2.  **`.env` File:** A local file for user-specific overrides (not checked into version control).
+3.  **`.default.env` File:** Contains the default values and is checked into version control.

+To customize the configuration, you can create a `.env` file in the project root and override the values from `.default.env`.

 #### S3 & MinIO Configuration

-To use either AWS S3 or MinIO, you will need to set the following environment variables.
+To use either AWS S3 or MinIO, you will need to set the following environment variables in your `.env` file or as shell environment variables.
 The `AWS_ENDPOINT_URL` variable is used to differentiate between the two services.

 -   `STORAGE_BACKEND`: Set to `s3` for AWS S3 or `minio` for MinIO.
 -   `AWS_ACCESS_KEY_ID`: Your AWS or MinIO access key.
-Defaults to `agent-factory`.
 -   `AWS_SECRET_ACCESS_KEY`: Your AWS or MinIO secret key.
-Defaults to `agent-factory`.
 -   `AWS_DEFAULT_REGION`: The AWS region for your S3 bucket.
-Defaults to `us-east-2`.
 -   `S3_BUCKET`: The name of the S3 or MinIO bucket.
-Defaults to `agent-factory-outputs`.
 -   `AWS_ENDPOINT_URL`: **(For MinIO only)** The URL of your MinIO instance (e.g., `http://localhost:9000`).

 When using these settings, the application will automatically create the specified bucket if it does not already exist.